BradfordMedeiros/bootstrapper/README.md

 hippo share-all  # makes sure a broker exists, and shares topics hippo connect brokerurl /subpath 	# connect to a broker, puts all topics on the subpath
 ~~~~

+so for example we might do:
+bootstrapper get all --tag=mqtt
+bootstrapper set brad/temperature --tag=mqtt
+bootstrapper download